 Do Dust Mites Live on Human Skin?

-Contrary to common belief, dust mites do not live on human skin however they will nautrally walk on your skin.
-Most people cannot feel dust mites walking on their skin however if your ultra senstive and lying still you may well feel the allergic response from their faeces.
-However, dust mites do not burrow into the skin or feed on live tissue.
+- Most people cannot feel dust mites walking on their skin - if you're ultra sensitive and lying still you may well feel the allergic response from their faeces in the form of an itching sensation

 Relief from Dust Mites on Skin